 The Gulf Coast Capital is a destination for more than just beachgoers and sun seekers!
 In Corpus Christi, you're bound to discover unique aquatic life that calls the coast home, especially because numerous turtle species found in the Gulf of Mexico seek shelter along Padre Island.
+Fun fact: The Kemp's Ridley sea turtle is one of the rarest species of sea turtles and the most endangered in the world.
+Because turtles love to nest in our region, there are several organizations in the area that are dedicated to rescuing, conserving, and rehabilitating them.
+Read along to learn more about how Corpus Christi supports turtle conservation at these spots!

 Texas State Aquarium

+Since its opening in 1990, the Texas State Aquarium has been sharing the stories of rescued marine and coastal animals and bringing their habitats to life through its many exhibits.
+Visit the Islands of Steel exhibit, modeled after an offshore oil platform, where sharks, stingrays, and sea turtles live among stingrays and schools of fish.
 Then, coast over to Tortuga Cay, where you can watch the sea turtles as they gracefully glide in a natural lagoon-like habitat.
 The turtles who call the aquarium home are all rehabilitated and deemed non-releasable due to their injuries or repeated strandings.
 Be sure to participate in the aquarium's daily Turtle Tales presentation to learn more about how the turtles are cared for, watch them enjoy a feeding of lettuce and vegetables, and learn about the aquarium's partnership to rescue turtles with the Padre Island National Seashore.

 Padre Island National Seashore

 If you want to see a beautiful sunrise and baby sea turtles in their natural habitat, head to a Kemp's ridley sea turtle hatchling release at the Padre Island National Seashore!
-Every year, thousands of the endangered Kemps ridley sea turtles are nested and hatched in Corpus Christi, then thousands are released into the Gulf of Mexico.
+Every year, thousands of the endangered Kemp's Ridley sea turtles are nested and hatched in Corpus Christi, then thousands are released into the Gulf of Mexico.
 It’s a once-in-a-lifetime experience!
 Sea turtle releases are unpredictable.
-When those Kemp’s ridley sea turtles are ready to go, they are ready to go.
+When those Kemp’s Ridley sea turtles are ready to go, they are ready to go.
 Call the Hatchling Hotline at 361-949-7163 for the latest information on a sea turtle release or continuously check the PINS Facebook page to see if there is a release happening soon.

 Check out this post for everything you need to know about the sea turtles releases.

 During the summer, you may notice reflective lollipop stakes in the sand near the dunes.
-These red markers serve a fundamental purpose in protecting Kemp’s Ridley sea turtles (Lepidochelys kempii) and their nests.
+These red markers serve a fundamental purpose in protecting Kemp’s Ridley sea turtles and their nests.
 Since the turtles and their nests are difficult to see, biologists use these reflectors and flagging tape to mark their locations to avoid them being crushed by vehicles on the beach.
 By making these delicate areas more visible, these markers ensure that drivers steer clear of them.

 It is imperative that the reflectors remain undisturbed until the biologists remove them once the nest has been recovered.
 If you witness someone tampering with the reflectors, sea turtle nests, or eggs, act quickly and report the incident by calling 1-866-TURTLE-5 or notify any park official in the vicinity.